 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2018-2019, 956 students took at least one online class at Cox College.
-This is an increase from the 919 students who took online classes the previous year.
+In 2020-2021, 947 students took at least one online class at Cox College.
+This is a decrease from the 967 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|